Re-inventing the beverage industry

 - Build intimacy — Enable DTC and online shopping at scale

-- Innovation — Bring the best beverages on the market faster and efficiently
+- Innovation — Bring new beverages on the market faster and efficiently

 It was clear to me that tap water has to become a platform to reproduce every drink available on the market right before consumption.